Korean Armistice Agreement: Negotiations

-In 1952, the United States elected a new president, Dwight D. Eisenhower, and on 2 December 1952, he went to Korea to investigate what might end the war.
-With the UN accepting India's proposed Korean War armistice, the KPA, PVA, and UNC ceased fire with the battle line approximately at the Kansas Line, a line of UN positions north of the 38th parallel, which had been established in Operation Rugged.
+In 1952, the United States elected a new president, Dwight D. Eisenhower.
+On 2 December 1952, he went to Korea to investigate what might end the war.
+Kenneth Nichols wrote that President Eisenhower ended the Korean hostilities by discreetly threatening to use atomic weapons if the North Koreans and the Chinese did not agree to a cessation of hostilities.
+With the UN accepting India's proposed NNPC POW exchange framework, the KPA, PVA, and UNC ceased fire with the battle line approximately at the Kansas Line, a line of UN positions north of the 38th parallel, which had been established in Operation Rugged.
 Upon agreeing to the armistice, the belligerents established the Korean Demilitarized Zone (DMZ), which has since been patrolled by KPA, ROKA, United States, and Joint UNC forces.
 Discussions continued slowly because of difficulties regarding demarcation of the border between North and South Korea.
 China and North Korea expected the line to remain at the 38th parallel.
 Within weeks, however, both nations accepted the Kansas Line.
 In March 1953, the death of Joseph Stalin helped spur negotiations.
 While the Chinese leader Mao Zedong was not then willing to compromise, the new Soviet leadership issued a statement two weeks after Stalin's death, which called for a quick end to hostilities.

 On 19 July 1953, the delegates reached agreement covering all issues on the agenda.
 On 27 July 1953, at 10:00 a.m., the Armistice was signed by Nam Il, a delegate of the KPA and PVA, and William K. Harrison Jr., a UNC delegate.
 Twelve hours after the signing of the document, all regulations that were approved in the armistice went into effect.
 The agreement provided for monitoring by an international commission.
 The Neutral Nations Supervisory Commission (NNSC) was established to prevent reinforcements being brought into Korea, whether additional military personnel or new weapons, and NNSC member inspection teams from Czechoslovakia, Poland, Sweden, and Switzerland operated throughout Korea.